sakamies/filter-element/README.md

 </script>
 ```

 Add a form to do the filtering with.
-Works with any type of form elements.
+Works with any types of form elements.

 ```html
 <form>